openintegrationhub/openintegrationhub.github.io/docs/Getting Started/GCPInstallationGuide.md

 ## Setup Storage

-Next, you need to make sure to setup / connecto to a storage solution such as [mongoDB atlas](https://www.mongodb.com/cloud/atlas).
+Next, you need to make sure to setup / connect to a storage solution such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 Optionally, the mongodb.yaml provided under `platform/mongodb.yaml` could be used.
 To do so:

 - apply minikube/1-Platform/volume.yaml